The Milky Way arcs across this 360-degree panorama of the night sky above ESO's Paranal Very Large Telescope.

 What is this group about?
 Artificial Intelligence (AI) is rapidly becoming an integral part of how humans gather and interact with information.
 The growing prominence of AI has sparked many debates about ethics, the misinformation landscape, and the future of science communication itself.

-How to join: There is no stopping the integration of AI into science communication, but we can find ways to use this tool — and build our own — that improve the field, rather than render it obsolete.
-This group aims to bring discussions related to AI to our community of astronomy communication.
-If you are interested in or concerned about the rise of AI, join us as we investigate ways to navigate this new terrain
+How to join: There is no stopping the integration of AI into science communication, but we can find ways to use this tool — and build our own — that improve and augment the field, rather than render it obsolete.
+This group aims to spark discussions surrounding AI within the field of astronomy communication.
+If you are interested in or concerned about the rise of AI, join us as we investigate ways to navigate this new terrain.